New Internationalist: Recent history

 In 2017, New Internationalist ran a Community Share Offer in which 3,409 people invested £704,114 to create a new multi-stakeholder Co-operative called New Internationalist Co-operative.

 In April 2017, New Internationalist magazine had a circulation of 25,000, down from a peak of 75,000 at the turn of the millennium.

 In September 2018, New Internationalist magazine was redesigned.
-Since then it has been published bimonthly, six times a year, with its size doubled to 84 pages.
+Since then it has been published bi-monthly, six times a year, with its size doubled to 84 pages.

 New Internationalist publishes a range of books and calendars.
 In 2017, New Internationalist acquired the Brighton-based publisher Myriad Editions.
 New Internationalist also runs a mail order-business called Ethical Shop and has run Amnesty International UK's mail order operation since 1999.

 A second Community Share Offer was launched in 2021 in the wake of the financial impact of the COVID-19 pandemic, with the slogan "Save Our Stories" and a target of £350,000.